Indiana Pacers: 1997–2000: Larry Bird era

-Back–to–back Eastern Conference Finals appearances
+Back-to-back Eastern Conference finals appearances

-Chris Mullin joined the team in the off-season and immediately became a valuable part of the Pacers lineup—and starting small forward.
-Assistant coaches Rick Carlisle, in charge of the offense, and Dick Harter, who coached the defense, were key in getting the most out of the Pacers' role players such as Dale Davis, Derrick McKey and a young Antonio Davis.
-Miller and Rik Smits both made the All-Star team that year, and in the playoffs, the Pacers breezed past the Cleveland Cavaliers and New York Knicks before falling to the Chicago Bulls in a seven-game Eastern Conference Finals.
+Chris Mullin joined the team in the off-season and immediately became a valuable part of the Pacers lineup as the starting small forward.
+Assistant coaches Rick Carlisle, in charge of the offense, and Dick Harter, who coached the defense, were key in getting the most out of the Pacers' role players such as Dale Davis, Derrick McKey, and a young Antonio Davis.
+Miller and Rik Smits both made the All-Star team that year, and in the playoffs, the Pacers breezed past the Cleveland Cavaliers and New York Knicks before falling to the Chicago Bulls in a seven-game Eastern Conference finals.

-In the lockout-shortened 1998–99 season, the Pacers won the Central Division with a 33–17 record and swept the Milwaukee Bucks and Philadelphia 76ers before falling to the Knicks in a six-game Eastern Conference Finals.
+In the lockout-shortened 1998–99 season, the Pacers won the Central Division with a 33–17 record and swept the Milwaukee Bucks and Philadelphia 76ers before falling to the Knicks in a six-game Eastern Conference finals.

 2000 NBA Finals appearance

 Prior to the 1999–2000 NBA season, the Pacers traded forward Antonio Davis to the Toronto Raptors in exchange for first-round draft choice Jonathan Bender.
-In the 2000 NBA playoffs, after a 56–26 regular season, the Pacers survived the upset-minded Milwaukee Bucks in round one, handled the Philadelphia 76ers in the second round and finally broke through to the NBA Finals by virtue of a six-game East Finals victory over the New York Knicks.
+In the 2000 NBA playoffs, after a 56–26 regular season, the Pacers survived the upset-minded Milwaukee Bucks in the first round, handled the Philadelphia 76ers in the second round and finally broke through to the NBA Finals by virtue of a six-game conference finals victory over the New York Knicks.
 Their first NBA Finals appearance was against the Los Angeles Lakers, who ended Indiana's championship hopes in six games.
 However, the Pacers dealt Los Angeles their worst playoff defeat up to that time by a margin of 33 points in game five.

 2000–2003: Isiah Thomas era

-The off-season brought sweeping changes to the Pacers' lineup, as Rik Smits and coach Larry Bird retired, Chris Mullin returned to his old Golden State Warriors team, Mark Jackson signed a long-term contract with Toronto, and Dale Davis was traded to Portland for Jermaine O'Neal, who went on to average 12.9 points per game in his first year as a starter.
+The off-season brought sweeping changes to the Pacers' lineup, as Rik Smits and coach Larry Bird retired, Chris Mullin returned to the Golden State Warriors, Mark Jackson signed a long-term contract with Toronto, and Dale Davis was traded to Portland for Jermaine O'Neal, who went on to average 12.9 points per game in his first year as a starter.
 It was a rebuilding year for the Pacers under the new head coach Isiah Thomas.
 However, the team still managed to return to the playoffs, where they lost to the top-seeded Philadelphia 76ers in four games.